One of the most popular reproduction therapies currently being used is in-vitro fertilization (IVF).

 A more recent study found that 51% of 114 women who received both IVF and acupuncture treatment became pregnant, compared with only 36% of the women who received only the IVF treatment.

 Even more interesting, the rate of miscarriage for women who received both IVF and acupuncture was 8% whereas the rate for those who received only IVF was 20%.
 Furthermore, women who received acupuncture also had lower rates of ectopic pregnancies.

-Many women who have had problems with high follicle-stimulating hormone (FSH) levels or who have had a miscarriage are being advised that fertility acupuncture has good potential as a solution to their problems.
+Many women who have had problems with high follicle-stimulating hormone (FSH) levels or who have had a miscarriage are turning to acupuncture for a higher chance of a successful pregnancy.